 Men and Marriage

 Being a man does not change because of marriage.
 A man must still be responsible and faithful to himself.
-However, in marriage, he has additional responsibilities to his wife, household, and children.
+However, he has additional responsibilities to his wife, household, and children in marriage.
 He has to manage his emotions, expressions, and pursuits because his life now includes others.
 He has to balance his manhood with the extra weight of a wife and family.

-A man should be authentic with his wife, which is why men should not put up a façade when dating.
-Your wife needs to know who you really are so that she can interact with you effectively.
-Unfortunately, men sometimes suppress themselves for the sake of the wife or keeping the peace.
+A man should be authentic with his wife, so men should not put up a façade when dating.
+Your wife needs to know who you really are to interact with you effectively.
+Unfortunately, men sometimes suppress themselves for the sake of the wife or keep the peace.
 I think that is a bad idea.

 I remember how I chose to do my wedding my way.
 Why should the bride come down the church aisle with pomp and circumstance, and the groom sneaks out the back with his henchmen waiting for her?
 I was not too fond of that idea.
 I believed that marriage involves two people coming together, but from the beginning, cultural norms promoted separation, not togetherness and the wedding was no exception.

-I also rejected the notion that it was the bride’s family’s responsibility to pay for the wedding.
-It was our wedding so why shouldn’t we be responsible for paying for it, even if we did get contributions from our families.
+I also rejected the notion that the bride’s family’s responsibility was to pay for the wedding.
+It was our wedding, so why shouldn’t we be responsible for paying for it, even if we did get contributions from our families.
 The notion of responsibility ran deep in my mind.

-I also did not accept the norms that so commonly speak of by couples.
+I did not accept the norms so commonly spoken of by couples.
 For example, it is the man’s responsibility to put the toilet seat down.
-No. For me, it was the responsibility of the one using the toilet to ensure it was in the desired position.
-My wife and I agreed that we would put everything down, the seat and lid.
+No. It was the responsibility of the one using the toilet to ensure it was in the desired position.
+My wife and I agreed to put everything down, the seat and lid.